 Different Types of Fishing

 At the outset, you must decide how you intend to fish.
 Do you plan on sitting on a tree stump, hauling catfish out of a small pond with a cane pole?
 Or would you rather fly fish for trout on a peaceful Montana stream?
 Do you intend to cut through 2-feet of ice and target pike and yellow perch?
+Or maybe bowfishing is your choice?

 In each case, you’ll need the right type of equipment to have good results and put fish in your bucket.